Principal Legal Framework

 Banks are not restricted from having foreign investors in their equity capital, but foreign governments are only allowed to participate, directly or indirectly, in the stated capital of banks in Mexico in the following circumstances:

 The board of directors is the principal corporate body in charge of the corporate governance of a bank in Mexico.
-The board of directors must be integrated by no fewer than five and no more than 15 statutory members, at least 25% of whom (rounded upwards) must be independent.
+The board of directors must be integrated by no fewer than five and no more than fifteen statutory members, at least 25% of whom (rounded upwards) must be independent.
 Having independent board members is a concept of corporate governance that requires certain board members not to have any professional, business, commercial or family relationship with other directors, the shareholders or other stakeholders of the bank.

-The number of officers of the bank that can form part of the board is limited to one third, as long as they are only either the CEO or officers within the two lower levels from the latter.
+The number of officers of the bank that can be members of the board is limited to one third, as long as they are only either the CEO or officers within the two lower levels from the latter.
 For each statutory director, an alternate director can be appointed, in the understanding that the alternates of independent directors also qualify as independent directors.
 The board of directors is required to have a meeting at least every quarter and whenever necessary.

 The board of directors is required to have certain committees with advisory duties.
 The bank must have at least an audit committee, a risk committee, a compensations committee (whose functions, subject to complying with certain requirements, may be performed by the risk committee), a communication and control committee (in charge of know-your-customer and anti-money laundering matters) and a related-party transactions committee.